shansaybhatia/learning-frontend/README.md

 # learning-frontend

 My frontend learning journey --- starting with HTML basics and an HTML-only projects.

-# Frontend Learning Journey

 This repository documents my structured journey into **Frontend Development**.
 It begins with **HTML fundamentals** and will progressively expand to include **CSS** and **JavaScript** as I advance.